ElectronicStructureLibrary/flook/README.md

     make onelib

 which creates `libflook.a` in the top directory.
-With this library you only need to link to your own Lua library.
+With this library you only need to link to flook and your Lua library installation.

-To link flook to your program you simply require
+To link flook to your program you require

     FLOOK_PATH  = /path/to/flook/parent
     FLOOK_LIBS  = -L$(FLOOK_PATH)/src -lflook